About

 Why "Debugging Life"

 Everything is a system.
 Code, habits, workflows, the way you organize your kitchen.
 Most things are broken in ways you don't notice until you look closely.
-This blog is about looking closely, figuring out why something doesn't work the way it should, and writing down the fix.
 Sometimes that's a firewall rule.
 Sometimes it's tomato paste cans stacking.
 And sometimes it's something else entirely.
+The process is always the same.
+This blog is about looking closely, figuring out why something doesn't work, and writing down the fix.

 GitHub: 0xMH